Canice Carroll: Brentford

 On 9 August 2018, Carroll signed a two-year contract with the B team at Championship club Brentford for an undisclosed fee, with the option of a further year.
 He featured regularly for the B team and was an unused substitute on one occasion for the first team before joining League Two club Swindon Town on loan until the end of the 2018–19 season in January 2019.
 Deployed predominantly as a defensive midfielder, Carroll made 17 appearances and scored one goal during his spell.
+Carroll later stated that turning down transferring to Swindon Town permanently "was probably one of the very few regrets that I have".

 Despite being a member of the Brentford first team's Austrian training camp during the 2019–20 pre-season, Carroll joined League Two club Carlisle United on loan for the duration of the 2019–20 season.
 On 10 August 2019, his second match for the club, Carroll received the first red card of his career, for a "two-footed lunge" on Jordan Lyden during a 3–2 defeat to former club Swindon Town.
 The loan was ended on 31 January 2020, by which time he had made 16 appearances and scored one goal.
 Later that day, Carroll transferred away from Brentford.